blabla1337/skf-flask/skf/markdown/code_examples/asp/13-code_example--Secure_Session_Cookies--.md

-Secure Session Cookies
+Secure session cookies
 -------

-**Example:**
+## Example:

+	/*
 	Whenever  a cookie is sent over a secured connection, the cookie should be set with the secure flag, in order to guarantee the integrity of the data it contains.

-In the <system.web> element, add the following element:
+	in the <system.web> element, add the following element:

 	<httpCookies requireSSL="true" />

-Whenever you have a <forms> element in your system.web block, this setting will override the setting in httpCookies, changing it's value back to false.
+	whenever you have a <forms> element in your system.web block, this setting will override the setting in httpCookies, changing it's value back to false.

 	In that case, you need to add the requireSSL="true" attribute to the forms element as well.
+	*/

 	<system.web>
 		<authentication mode="Forms">
 			<forms requireSSL="true"> <-- secure flag